Covid 19 Delta outbreak: Auckland border lifts as wild weather hits the North Island - NZ Herald

 Heavy rain lashed parts of Auckland yesterday afternoon, and Auckland from Whangaparāoa Peninsula northwards, including Great Barrier Island, has a watch in place until 5am.

-Parts of Feilding and Manawatu have been left underwater, and people in Bay of Plenty are being warned of bouts of heavy rain until 11am today.
+Parts of Feilding and Manawatū have been left under water, and people in Bay of Plenty are being warned of bouts of heavy rain until 11am today.

 Cyclone Ruby continues to move over New Caledonia as a strong Category 2 storm, with WeatherWatch warning it could bring wild weather and flooding to parts of the North Island.